 In order to illustrate the effect of the hydrogen coverage on the dissociation of additional impinging H2 molecules I have collected some two-dimensional cuts through the potential energy surface (PES) for the H2 dissociation in Fig. 2.
 Shown are so-called elbow plots as a function of the H2 center of mass distance Z from the surface and the H-H spacing d.
-In Fig. 2a, the dissociation path in a bridge-hollow-bridge (bhb) configuration on clean Pd(100) is depicted, i.e., the H2 center of mass is above a hollow position, and the H atoms are propagating to-9 wards the bridge sites.
-This path is slightly activated at the clean surface [48, 49].
+In Fig. 2(a), the dissociation path in a bridge-hollow-bridge (bhb) configuration on clean Pd(100) is depicted, i.e., the H2 center of mass is above a hollow position, and the H atoms are propagating towards the bridge sites.
+This path is slightly activated at the clean surface.

-If an adsorption site is occupied with an hydrogen atom, then this site is blocked for further adsorption.
-Two hydrogen atoms ontop of each other at the fourfold hollow site are in fact 880 meV more costly than at their maximum distance within the $(4\times4)$ surface unit cell [57].
-However, also the H2 dissociation barrier is significantly enhanced above an adsorbed hydrogen atom, as Fig. 2b illustrates for the H2 dissociation within a bhb geometry for which a barrier of 1.7 eV results.
+If an adsorption site is occupied by a hydrogen atom, then this site is blocked for further adsorption.
+Two hydrogen atoms ontop of each other at the fourfold hollow site are in fact 880 meV more costly than at their maximum distance within the $(4 \times 4)$ surface unit cell.
+However, also the H2 dissociation barrier is significantly enhanced above an adsorbed hydrogen atom, as Fig. 2(b) illustrates for the H2 dissociation within a bhb geometry for which a barrier of 1.7 eV results.